Retro Graphics Engine¶

 The update is limited to get a framerate independent application.
 The application runs at a constant speed with a maximum FPS.

-Its based on a fixed fps and should practically never be over the set fps of TICKS_PER_SECOND = 50
+Its based on a fixed fps and should practically never be over the set fps of TICKS_PER_SECOND = 50 in this default

 configuration.
 The updates will be done at steady 50 times per second.

-You can experiment with those variables defined in the class RetroEngine
+You can experiment with those variables defined in the class RetroEngine and change them

 to your personal needs.